Sunday, June 15, 2008

 No one has power unless the story itself has power.

 The onset of creative thinking/feeling is signalled by the arrival of problems.
+It is the problems that forge the initial relationship between the story-maker and his/her characters.

 The business of telling a story is working through the problems that result from wanting to tell it.